lllivehouse/yizhichan-client/README.md

 - The hotfix method must be named hotfix.

-- <font color="red">The return type of the hotfix method must be consistent with the original method's return type</font>.
+- <span style="color:red;">The return type of the hotfix method must be consistent with the original method's return type</span>.

 - The parameters of the hotfix method can be different from the original method.
 If the parameters are specified in the console, they must be referenced in a Map<String, Object> structure, which will also include application-level environment variables.